 see Photograph 1.
 Once the hole has been started the bush can be removed for completing

-the hole unaided.
-This simple device satisfies all the above reasons for making a
+the hole.
+This simple device satisfies all the above reasons for making a jig as

 1 With making the drill bush taking only a couple of minutes it is certainly easier

 than attempting to mark out the position of the hole, even for a single item.